near-ndc/gov/framework-v1/ratification-and-election-process.md

 # Ratification and Election Process

-The document describes how the process and timeline and process for the NDC v1 ratification.
+For v1 governance, there is a need to ratify the Constitution and elect the houses.
+Our goal is to enpower NEAR community for that process rather than having it centrally appointed by a few entities (as that would be against the ethos of the NDC).

+Today we don’t have a good way to measure the community voice that is available and not gameable.
+Eventually, our preference is quadratic voting by human-verified accounts.
+Until then, we propose v1 NDC voting as described below.
 That includes:

 - [Constitution](https://github.com/near-ndc/constitution) Ratification
-- Election for House of Merit and Council of Advisors
+- Election for House of Merit (15 seats) and Council of Advisors (7 seats)

-TODO: set amount of members for each house.

 ## Roadmap